-- This guidance is for England, Scotland & Wales
+- This guidance is for England, Scotland and Wales

-Intellectual property (IP) can be a valuable asset to any business, be it large or small, a new or a long established business.
+Intellectual property (IP) can be a valuable asset to any business, be it large or small, a new or a long-established business.

-Trade marks, copyright, designs and patents are property rights owned by the original creator, or subsequent owner, of the particular IP right and the rights owner can prevent others from unfairly using their rights.
+Trade marks, copyright, designs and patents are property rights owned by the original creator, or subsequent owner, of the particular IP right; the rights owner can prevent others from unfairly using their rights for trade purposes without permission.
 Unauthorised use of another's IP is known as infringement.

 A rights owner or business can grant licences to third parties, which allow those third parties to use the business's protected IP in exchange for a fee.
 Licensing is a controlled and effective way for rights owners and businesses to generate wealth from their IP.

 If a business uses another's IP without permission it is an infringement of those rights, which could result in the business being taken to court.
-In addition copyright, registered designs and registered trade marks are also protected by the criminal law and infringement may constitute a criminal offence.
+In addition, copyright, registered designs and registered trade marks are also protected by the criminal law and infringement may constitute a criminal offence.

 Trade marks protect brand identity, trade names and distinctive logos; a trade mark is a badge of origin.

-If a business uses its own trade mark or trade name, and establishes a trade reputation and goodwill, then the business will own an unregistered trade mark, which can be protected in civil law against 'passing off' (unauthorised third-party use).
+If a business uses its own trade mark or trade name, and establishes a trade reputation and goodwill, then the business will own an unregistered trade mark, which can be protected in civil law against unauthorised third party use, also known as 'passing off'.